 If you come from a western fly-fishing background you may be used to floating lines.
-And while there may be lines marketed for tenkara that are also floating lines, I have stayed away from them and do not recommend them.
+And while there may be lines marketed for tenkara that are also floating lines, we have stayed away from them and do not recommend them.
 The main reason is the versatility of a sinking line that allows you to fish with a fly on the surface or deeper without needing to change lines.

 Tenkara level lines can be considered the more modern version of tenkara lines.
 They are extruded, meaning they are made into a single filament.
 Arguably one of the biggest advantages of level lines is that, because of the level diameter and single-strand construction, they can be cut to whatever length is desired, and if necessary two lines can be joined together.
-Tip: Once you cut the desired length of line off a spool you should never have to cut the end of your line to replace tippet.
+Tip: Once you cut the desired line length off a spool you should never have to cut the end of your line to replace the tippet.
 The knot we suggest to tie tippet to your level line will consist of a cinching fisherman’s knot that will slide against a small stopper knot at the end of your line.
 (Knots used for tenkara)

 Whereas the options available for tapered lines consist mostly of different length options, tenkara level lines are available in different diameters and as a result different weights .
 The lines we offer at Tenkara USA are designated in half weights: 2.5, 3.5, and 4.5 .
-The half-weight designation is partly to avoid confusion with western fly lines and partly because we have personally found half weights offer the best range available.
+The half-weight designation is partly to avoid confusion with western fly lines, and partly because we have personally found half-weights offer the best range available.